cole15sky/cole15sky/README.md

 🌱 I’m  currently pursuing a Bachelor's degree in Information Technology.

-👯 I’m looking to collaborate on Full-Stack and AI Projects.
+👯 I’m looking to collaborate on Full-Stack and Software Developement Projects.

 📫 How to reach me: https://www.linkedin.com/in/aakash-dawadi165/